-As we move into summer, it's a good time to remind pet owners to take the extra steps necessary to keep your pets cool and safe.
+As we move into summer, it's a good time to remind pet parents to take the extra steps necessary to keep your pets cool and safe.

 Even the healthiest pets can suffer from dehydration and heatstroke if exposed to extremely high temperatures and humidity.
 Make sure your pets are in a safe, cool location with plenty of water and never leave your pet alone inside a vehicle.